carpentries/amy/docs/users_guide/admin_index.md

 * `ola tes` will match `Nikola Tesla` and `Nolan Bates`
 * `stanford` will match any one with a `stanford` email address, with `stanford` in their name, any workshops with `stanford` in the slug, or the site `Stanford University`.

 If only one result is found across all fields, AMY will automatically redirect to that result.
 Otherwise, AMY will redirect to a search results view.
-The search results view will include a new search box, with results appearing in a tabbed view, separated by Organisations, Memberships, Events, Persons, Airports, Training Requests, and Comments.
+The search results view will include a new search box, with results appearing in a tabbed view, separated by Organisations, Memberships, Events, Persons, Training Requests, and Comments.

 [This search view can also be accessed directly from the More menu](https://amy.carpentries.org/dashboard/admin/search/).